Chart Color Schemes

 Glossodia features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 85.6% of all households, including 44.2% couples with children, 28.7% couples without children, and 11.4% single parent families.
-Non-family households account for 14.4%, with lone person households at 13.9% and group households making up 1.5%.
-The median household size is 3.0 people, which is larger than the Greater Sydney average of 2.7.
+Family households constitute 85.6% of all households, including 44.2% couples with children, 28.7% couples without children, and 11.4% single parent families.
+Non-family households comprise the remaining 14.4%, with lone person households at 13.9% and group households making up 1.5%.
+The median household size is 3.0 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households